 Vendor Trash: Any artifacts you find are only there to be sold to Konnou-Ya Antiques.

 Well-Intentioned Extremist: The Big Bad's plan isn't particularly bad.
 It just happens to involve the death of thousands in Taisho 20 to save billions down the line.

 Wham Line: From the Akarana Corridor: "The ambassador has launched the ICBMs!"
 To the character, the line is meaningless.
 To a player who has also played Shin Megami Tensei I and II it suddenly makes the villain's motivations abundantly clear.
 To wit, this game is a prequel to those two, wherein most of humanity is wiped out in nuclear fire, the closest friends and allies constantly turn on each other at the drop of a hat or simply drop like flies, and no matter what you do things just get worse, and worse, and worse.
 And your actions guarantee that it's going to happen.
 Well done, hero.

 Definitely a gutpunch when first encountered, but later games in the series negate the impact of this.
 Raidou Kuzunoha is confirmed to exist in the same universe as the Persona series, where the apocalypse never happened.
-So it seems the future did change even though Raidou XL changed nothing as he admits that he changed nothing.
+So it seems the future did change even though Raidou XL believes and states he has changed nothing.